wp-plugins/livepress/readme.txt

 Take advantage of an enhanced mode for the WordPress editor featuring live comment moderation, streaming Twitter search and more.
 Or, live blog entirely via Twitter.

-To use LivePress, you must register form an API key at https://livepress.com
+To use LivePress, you must register for an API key at https://livepress.com

 == Installation ==